-If you’re a stay at home parent and all your children are all at school full time , use that time to think about housework as your job , commit to working in your house for a few hours a day, getting organised and on top of the household chores before you spend time on any social media activities.
-Routines are the key to stop being overwhelmed with housework Learn how to manage housework by creating routines.
+If you’re a stay at home parent and your children are at school full time, think about housework as your job.
+Commit to working in the home a few hours a day, get organized, and on top of the household chores before spending time on social media activities.
+Routines are the key to stop being overwhelmed with housework.
+Learn how to manage housework by creating great routines.

 How to get motivated to clean when overwhelmed by mess.

 Learn how to do housework quickly by learning how to speed clean; this will help you reduce the amount of time you spend cleaning but will still allow you to do a thorough job; you can read my post on how to speed up your cleaning time here.

 - Establish a routine